marcv12/startup_success_prediction/README.md

 There are two primary scripts in this repository:

-1. `crunchbase_cleanup.py` - This script performs the data cleaning, feature engineering, and variable selection on the Crunchbase dataset, transforming numerous tables into a single, manageable dataframe.
+1. `crunchbase_cleanup.ipynb` - This script performs the data cleaning, feature engineering, and variable selection on the Crunchbase dataset, transforming numerous tables into a single, manageable dataframe.
-2. `startup_predictor.py` - This script takes the clean, prepared data from the previous script and leverages it to construct and train our predictive models.
+2. `startup_predictor.ipynb` - This script takes the clean, prepared data from the previous script and leverages it to construct and train our predictive models.

 ## How To Interact With This Project